Winder Housing Authority Receives NAHRO Award of Excellence

 Background of Wimberly Center for Community Development

-WHAs Mission Statement is “ To promote adequate and affordable housing, economic opportunity, and an enhanced living environment for our community”.
+Winder Housing Authority’s Mission Statement: “ To promote adequate and affordable housing, economic opportunity, and an enhanced living environment for our community”.

-WHA prides itself on partnering with community organizations to provide resources that our clients need in order to become self-sufficient.
-These partners range from a number of local banks and churches, to a number of nonprofit and governmental agencies.
+Winder Housing Authority (WHA) prides itself on partnering with community organizations to provide resources that our clients need in order to become self-sufficient.
+These partners include local banks and churches, private sector, nonprofit, and governmental agencies.

-In 2012, in conjunction with HUD’s ROSS program, WHA established a Family Self Sufficiency program.
+In 2012, in conjunction with HUD’s ROSS program, WHA established the Family Self Sufficiency Program.
 25 families committed to sign a five year contract to become self-sufficient.
-Through that process, WHA partnered up with a number of organizations that could bring valuable services to these individuals
+Through that process, WHA partnered with a number of organizations that bring valuable services to our participants.

-As we began to work with our partners, some local and some in Athens, we realized that it would be beneficial to have as many partners under one roof, for not only our clients and the community, but also for the agencies to be able to share resources, knowledge and build relationships.
+As we began to work with our partners we realized that it would be beneficial to have as many partners under one roof, for not only our clients and the community, but also for the agencies to be able to share resources, knowledge and build relationships.

-When we learned that the WBMS was going to become vacant we decided that this, along with its adjoining Osborne Park, may be an excellent location for this “ONE STOP SHOP” and some additional workforce or senior housing (mixed income, not public housing).
+When we learned that the abandoned Winder Barrow Middle School (WBMS) was up for sale WHA decided that this, along with its adjoining Osborne Park, may be an excellent location for this “ONE STOP SHOP” and some additional workforce or senior housing (mixed income, not public housing).